 Jana Hirsch, PhD, MES

 Jana Hirsch, PhD, MES, is an interdisciplinary researcher whose work aims to understand the way neighborhoods shape health behavior and disparities.
-She has primarily worked at the intersections of urban planning, geography, and epidemiology with a focus on built environments and physical activity among adults and older adults.
-In particular, she has examined the way walkable communities can increase walking for transportation or reduce normal declines in mobility with age.
-Her current work includes longitudinal examinations of the way neighborhoods change and the subsequent impact that this change has on health.
+She has primarily worked at the intersections of urban planning, geography, and epidemiology with a focus on built environments and health among adults and older adults.
+In particular, she has extensive experience measuring neighborhood change within communities and the subsequent impact of these changes on chronic disease and aging disparities.
+Her current work includes longitudinal examinations of neighborhood change and cognitive decline.
 Personally, she is an eager, active walker and a people-focused “urbanophile."